godyracks/Node.jsNotes-app/README.md

 ## Installation

 1. Clone the repository `https://github.com/GodyRacks/Node.jsNotes-app.git`
+2. `cd app` then follow step 3
-2. Install dependencies using `npm install express mongoose axios nodemon body-parser morgan ejs dotenv`
+3. Install dependencies using `npm install express mongoose axios nodemon body-parser morgan ejs dotenv`
-3. Start the server using `npm start`. you can check out the package_json file and see how i used nodemon to automatically refresh the server any time changes are made.//console logs
+4. Start the server using `npm start`. you can check out the package_json file and see how i used nodemon to automatically refresh the server any time changes are made.//console logs

 ## Usage